sunkist5691/node-api4-guided/README.md

 ## Instructions

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+## Setup Continuous Deploment from GitHub to Heroku
+- make the port dynamic
+- make "start" : node index.js , because Heroku by default executing "npm start"
+- create deploy on Heroku
+- connect github repo
+- pick which branch you want to deploy
+- enable automatic deployment